Final Cut Pro vs Premiere Pro | Complete Guide

 • Premiere Pro has improved GPU acceleration but still lags behind Final Cut Pro on Mac machines.

-🏆 Winner: Final Cut Pro for Mac users focused on speed.
+🏆 Winner: Final Cut Pro for Mac users focused on speed, for windows users Premiere Pro.

 • Premiere Pro integrates tightly with Adobe Audition, offering professional-level audio mixing and cleanup.